Bohemia Interactive: Games

 Bohemia Interactive specializes in making simulation games with a focus on realism.
 They created the military simulation game Operation Flashpoint: Cold War Crisis in 2001, and followed it with an expansion called Operation Flashpoint: Resistance.
-While Codemasters developed two Operation Flashpoint sequels, Operation Flashpoint: Dragon Rising and Operation Flashpoint: Red River, the series was put on hiatus when Codemasters announced their plans to refocus on racing games.
-Meanwhile, Bohemia followed up their first game, Cold War Crisis with a spiritual successor called Arma: Armed Assault, which was followed up by two sequels, Arma 2 and Arma 3, both of which have been critically acclaimed.
+While Codemasters developed two Operation Flashpoint sequels, Operation Flashpoint: Dragon Rising and Operation Flashpoint: Red River, the series was put on hiatus when Codemasters announced its plans to refocus on racing games.
+Meanwhile, Bohemia followed up its first game, Cold War Crisis with a spiritual successor called Arma: Armed Assault, which was followed up by two sequels, Arma 2 and Arma 3, both of which have been critically acclaimed.
 The developer also had another simulation franchise called Take On, which includes Take On Helicopters, which allows players to play as a helicopter pilot, and Take On Mars, in which players explore Mars.
 However, both titles are smaller in scope when compared with the Arma franchise.